Nextdoor/bender/README.md

 ### Initial Support

-While developers are able to write their own Input Handlers, Deserializers, Mutators, Wrappers, Serializers, Transporters, or Reporters, out of the Bender contains basic functionality to read, filter, manipulate, and write JSON from [Amazon Kinesis Streams](https://aws.amazon.com/kinesis/streams/) or [Amazon S3](https://aws.amazon.com/s3/) files.
+While developers are able to write their own Input Handlers, Deserializers, Mutators, Wrappers, Serializers, Transporters, or Reporters, out of box the Bender contains basic functionality to read, filter, manipulate, and write JSON from [Amazon Kinesis Streams](https://aws.amazon.com/kinesis/streams/) or [Amazon S3](https://aws.amazon.com/s3/) files.
 Specially the following is supported:

 ##### Handlers
 Handlers interface between Amazon Lambda [triggers](http://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html) and data sources provided to your ETL function.
 Events or lines are able to read from: